dfquaresma/dfquaresma/README.md

 ## Hi there, I'm David or Quaresma (whichever you prefer) 🤝

 I'm a computer scientist in love with Distributed Systems and SRE culture.
+Let's shake hands in these wonderful systems.

+- 🔭 I’m currently working on [VTEX](https://vtex.com/)
+- 🌱 I’m currently learning SRE & DS
+- 📫 How to reach me: try through [Linkedin](https://www.linkedin.com/in/dfquaresma/)
+- 😄 Pronouns: he/him
-Let's shake hands in these wonderful systems (as you might see, I also enjoy souls series).
+- ⚡ Fun fact: as you might see, I also enjoy Souls series...